api3dao/beacon-reader-example/README.md

 #### Script

-Use these scripts to deploy smart contracts to the target chain and to read the beacon value.
+Use these scripts to deploy smart contracts to the target chain and to read the beacon value for the `eth_usd` endpoint.
 Since you are using a remote network you also need to whitelist the beacon reader before attempting to call `read-beacon` script.

 **WARNING:** Please note that whatever value you set for `NETWORK` in the `.env` file must match a file name within the `@api3/services` repository.
 This is